Pangaaligal: Production

 The film was produced by T. Kanmani, C. K. Kannan and P. Rangasami Reddiar under the banner Iris Movies.
 M. S. Solaimalai wrote the screenplay and dialogues while the film was directed by G. Ramakrishna who is a nephew of K. Ramnoth.

 Soundtrack

-Music was composed by S. Dakshinamurthi while the lyrics were penned by A. Maruthakasi, Kannadasan and Ku.
-Ma.
-Krishnan.
+Music was composed by S. Dakshinamurthi.

 Release and reception

 Pangaaligal was released on 16 December 1961.
 On 22 December, The Indian Express said, "A host of characters swarm around the story with little apparent purpose.
 But some of the roles, such as that of Anjali, S. V. Ranga Rao, Gemini Ganesh and a few others are acted well enough for their irrelevance to be overlooked".